ClinicalTrials.Veeva

 Description:

-Participants enrolled in the control group will receive unrelated information on nutrition topics of the same length as the inoculation messages.
+Participants enrolled in the control group will receive unrelated information on diabetes and nutrition topics of the same length as the inoculation messages.
+Please see Appendix 6 for an example of how this message will be structured.
 This will make the control group an attention control group and ensure that findings are not confounded by the intervention group spending more time and attentional resources on participation in the study.

 Treatment: